skadistats/clarity/README.md

 ### Upgrading from an earlier 1.x
 The protobuf-classes used by clarity have been factored out into a separate project, to make reuse among v1 and v2 possible.
-While doing that I also moved them to another package, so when you want to move to 1.2 you might have to adjust a lot of imports.
-A global search and replace from `com.dota2.proto.` to `skadistats.clarity.wire.proto.` on your whole project should do the trick.
+While doing that I also moved them to another package, so if you want to move to 1.3 you have to adjust a lot of imports.
+A global search and replace from `com.dota2.proto.` (up to 1.1) or `skadistats.clarity.wire.proto.` (1.2) to `skadistats.clarity.wire.s1.proto.` on your whole project should do the trick.

 # Replay Data